This article on osteoporosis answers the question: What Is Osteoporosis?

 The important thing to note here is that you often don't have symptoms of osteoporosis, you don't even know you have decreasing bone density, until suddenly something fractures or breaks.

 It's WAY easier to prevent osteoporisis in the first place, or to regain bone density, than it is to deal with the pain and problem of bone suddenly breaking.
+Any good article on osteoporosis should make that arguement.

 About 25% of hip fracture results in fatality, 50% are then unable to walk unassisted, and another 25% are confined to long term care institutions.
+Keeping your bones strong is cheap and easy.
+Letting them get so brittle they fracture/break is painful and very problematic.

 There are various pharmaceutical industry drugs created, sold, and prescribed for osteoporosis.